ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 # AWS CDK CUSTOM CONSTRUCT

-custom aws cdk codepipeline made for build, deploy, cloudfront invalidation(optional) for static website.
+Custom aws cdk codepipeline made for build, deploy, cloudfront invalidation(optional) for static website.

 It's combination of aws-cdk-lib
 - CodePipeline, CodeBuild, StepFunctions with lambda ( for managing empty S3 bucket, Cloudfront Invalidation with aws-sdk )

+you can see the example code below or in github

 ## Purpose
 - make independent CodePipeline for frontend, triggered by frontend input source.
 - pass environment variables referencing other aws-cdk resources to frontend.
-So can use different env with each ci/cd stage( dev, prod, ... )
+So can use different env with each ci/cd stage(e.g. dev, prod, ...)

 ## CodePipeline Description